peterpeter5/pyredux/README.md

 of the original javascript-implementation with full-api support.

-This package should be compatible with python2.7 and python3.5 (tested on 2.7).
+This package is currently only compatible with python2.7.
+Support for Python >= 3.4 will be done in near future

 ## Dependencies
 - pyrsistent: persistent immutable data-structure